If you have booked your child on to the Pedal Project course we guarantee to get them pedalling safely without stabilisers.

 Please stick to our advice on this and insist that the shop assistant finds you a bike where their heels can touch the ground.

 A lot of information!
 There is quite a lot to consider when buying a bike for your child.
-There are an increasing number of good options out there but there are still a lot of bad ones.
-If you are unsure about bikes or have any further questions, do email email@example.com or wait till the course starts and our instructor will be able to advise at the end of the first session.
+There are an increasing number of good options out there but there are still far more bad ones.
+If you are unsure about bikes or have any further questions, do email firstname.lastname@example.org or wait till the course starts and our instructor will be able to advise at the end of the first session.